-This is especially true as this market is open around the clock – giving these new investors greater flexibility regarding when to trade.
+This is especially true as this market is open globally around the clock – giving these new traders greater flexibility regarding when to trade.
 Initial capital requirements are attractive as well – thanks to the high leverage offered by most brokers, you can get started with just a few hundred dollars.

 However, this experience often turns out to be more difficult than anticipated.

-1# Starting without any trading education
+Mistake 1: Starting without any education

-2# Investing without a trading plan
+Mistake 2: Trading without a plan

 This, by the way, is what differentiates a professional trader from a beginner: the way they approach their daily trading.

 Beginner traders will mostly go from trade to trade without a plan and trade on feelings and whims, while more experienced traders will follow a trading plan and a routine that they spend energy and time to develop.